albayaty/cala_quantum_library/README.md

     ```
     ![figure12](https://github.com/user-attachments/assets/b77444be-6906-4ac7-a6eb-c9879bed0677)

-25. Implement an arbitrary 5-bit OR-AND-OR gate (as a POS structure) as blocks.
+13. Implement an arbitrary 5-bit OR-AND-OR gate (as a POS structure) as blocks.
 Note that this requires to utilize:
     * One 3-bit AND gate.
-    * Two 3-bit OR gate.
+    * Two 3-bit OR gates.
     * Four control qubits at the indices 61, 63, 80, and 82.
     * One target qubit at the index 72.
     * Two ancilla qubits at the indices 62 and 81.